cylc/cylc-doc/src/tutorial/runtime/runtime-configuration.rst

 .. ifnotslides::

-   We have seen how to start and stop Cylc workflows with ``cylc play`` and ``cylc stop`` respectively.
-The ``cylc stop`` command causes Cylc to wait for all running jobs to finish before it stops the workflow.
-There are two options which change this behaviour:
+   We have seen how to start and stop Cylc workflows with ``cylc play`` and ``cylc stop``.
+By default ``cylc stop`` causes the scheduler to wait for running jobs to finish before it shuts down.
+There are several other stop options, however.
+For example:

    ``cylc stop --kill``
-      When the ``--kill`` option is used Cylc will kill all running jobs before stopping. *Cylc can kill jobs on remote hosts and uses the appropriate command when a* :term:`job runner` *is used.*
+      Kill all running jobs before stopping.
+(Cylc can kill jobs on remote hosts, via the configured :term:`job runner`).
    ``cylc stop --now --now``
-      When the ``--now`` option is used twice Cylc stops straight away, leaving any jobs running.
+      stop right now, leaving any jobs running.

-   Once a workflow has stopped it is possible to restart it using ``cylc play`` command.
-When the workflow restarts it picks up where it left off and carries on as normal.
+   Once a workflow has stopped you can restart it with ``cylc play``.
+   The scheduler will pick up where it left off, and carry on as normal.

    .. code-block:: bash